HirschyKirkwood-Work/Scripts-Readme/README.md

+There's a lot in a name.
+They are pretty self descriptive of what they do, at least generally.
+Most of them are fullproof so if you need to something, it will prompt you.

 If there is a script in the Google Drive that isn't here, it's probably not finished or not important for anyone besides me.

 # Important